-Highway 1 is the quintessential California road trip, an undulating strip of asphalt that snakes along the coast for 655 miles, from Dana Point in the south to Leggett in the north with countless views of the mighty Pacific along the way.
+Highway 1 (often called the Pacific Coast Highway, or PCH) is the quintessential California road trip, an undulating strip of asphalt that snakes along the coast for 655 miles, from Dana Point in the south to Leggett in the north with countless views of the mighty Pacific along the way.
 But the route’s most iconic section—which passes through Big Sur along the Central Coast—has been blocked for more than a year by a massive landslide.
 Until now.
 With the roadway repaired, Highway 1 reopens today, restoring one of the country’s classic cruises full of spots worth pulling over to snap a pic.

 Driving from the north, here are 10 stops we suggest for a perfect photo op.
 And trust us—there are plenty more where that came from, including Visit Ventura's suggestions for can't-miss stops from L.A. to San Francisco.